 Dr. Helen Fisher explains what happens in the brain when we experience attraction, how that changes in long-term relationships, and why anti-depressants can make you fall out of love.

-Pulitzer prize-winning New York Times journalist Alissa Rubin talks with Dr. Stieg about the helicopter crash that seriously injured her, and the long road to healing her body and her brain.
-They also discuss the cognitive and emotional effects of her injuries, and the treatments that helped get her back to work and to her life.
+New York Times journalist Alissa Rubin talks with Dr. Stieg about the cognitive and emotional effects of her injuries, and the treatments that helped get her back to work and to her life

 Soprano Renée Fleming with Dr. Stieg, live at Juilliard.
 Photo copyright Juilliard